Helioviewer-Project/api/scripts/availability_feed/README.md

 The script will return a message indicating which image source is behind.
 This message can be dropped directly into the RSS feed.

-## helioviewer_is_back.sh
-`helioviewer_is_back.sh` is used to quickly and easily update the feed to report that the previous problem has been resolved.
-It pushes a generic message to the feed that states the previous error has been resolved.
-It also removes `feed.lock` so once a problem is fixed, we can simply execte `helioviewer_is_back.sh` and the health check script can continue running.

 ## gen_feed.py
 `gen_feed.py` is the script use to generate the RSS Feed file